gioblu/PJON/src/strategies/AnalogSampling/README.md

 - Emit light if powered by electricity
 - Emit a small but detectable amount of electricity if hit by light (photo-electric effect)

 It is possible to use LEDs as wireless (bidirectional) transceivers.
-This means that you can connect two devices needing only one LED per device.
+This means that wireless half-duplex connectivity con be provided by a single LED per device.
 Not all LEDs behave as good as others so a preliminary evaluation of a set of different products is suggested:

 1. Position a couple of identical LEDs on a breadboard aiming at each other
-2. Connect one channel of the oscilloscope to one of the LED's positive lead
+2. Connect one channel of the oscilloscope to the positive lead of one LED
 3. Power the connected LED with a 500Hz square wave
-4. Connect oscilloscope's remaining channel to positive lead of the other LED
+4. Connect oscilloscope's remaining channel to the other LED's positive lead
 5. Connect all grounds together

 If you don't have a square wave generator you can use an Arduino: